TheKhanj/cv/README.md

 # Pooyan Khanjankhani

-A Software Engineer with quite a bit of experience in NodeJs and NestJs framework, also top 20 contributors of NestJs.
-Very good understanding of algorithms and data structures.
+Software Engineer experienced in NestJs framework, in fact, top 20 contributors of it.
+Relatively good understanding of algorithms and data structures.
 A geek, always tinkering with computers.
-In love with Linux and Unix philosophy.
+In love with GNU/Linux and Unix philosophy.

 Born 2000, located in Iran.
 Please contact me via Telegram or Email.